juuurr/juuurr/README.md

 ### 2022 **4th place**, The 1st National Disabled/Non‑Disabled University Entrepreneurship Contest
   Gyeonggi, S.Korea
-  <br>  Development of an application where both disabled and non‑disabled people can become subjects and help each other
+  <br>  Development of an application where both disabled and non‑disabled people can help each other

  <br>
  <br>